LeaHohmann/NAPVMI_software/README.md

 - Check if we saturate the camera at high signal by displaying the histogram/pixel value distribution
 - Read and set gain, exposure time
 - Take a single image/frame
+- Set the number of images to sum
+- Acquire and display a summed image
 - Save image as PNG or binary numpy array

 **Functionalties to add:**

 - Set the camera to trigger mode instead of  automatic and execute the acquisition and display functions in triggered mode
 - Set x and y pixels if we don't want to use the whole image
-- Set the number of images to sum
 - For low signal: Display rolling average of last x shots?
-- Display the summed image
-- Save and load parameters
+- Save and load parameter files

 **Issues to think about:**